HellsCrimson/AuthGov/README.md

   <img src= https://github.com/gogo94210/AuthGov/blob/main/authgov.png?raw=true  alt="AuthGovLogo"/>
 </p>

-Your documents and your administrative procedures on one click !
+Your documents and your administrative procedures, everywhere, on one click !

 # Objective :
-- Aren't you tired of always updloading the same document and information for all procedure ?
+- Are you not tired of always updloading the same document and information for all your online administrative procedures ?
 What about never doing it again ?

 AuthGov provides you a secure way of loggin to any of your government website.
 By assuring your identity with AuthGov, the governement provides all document stocked on their database to any procedure.
-For all other document missing, like proof of address, AuthGoov provides you a secure locker to store all your document.
+For all other document missing, like proof of address, AuthGov provides you with a secure locker to store all your documents.
-It will automatically upload your document for all your procedure.
+Whenever you need to send an administrative document to complete a form .

 # Technology :
 In order to do so, we implemented:
-  -Storage of your files in a decentralized way: the BlockChain -Offer connection to all of you government instance via our WebApp -An effective and secure way to encrypt your data
+  -Storage of your files in a decentralized way: the BlockChain -Offer connection to all of you government instance via our WebApp -A unique way of loggin to our service to prove your identity, by using a hardware key and robust encryption algorithms
-  -A unique way of loggin to our service to prove your identity
+  - A place to keep all your important files in the same place so you can have them at all time

 # Storage :
-As the uncle of Peter Parker said, "With great power comes great responsibility", that's why we decided to let you be the main character by using smart contracts as storage !
+As the uncle of Peter Parker said, "With great power comes great responsibility", that is why we decided to let you be the main character by using smart contracts as storage !
-This decentralised storage let you be the only one to interact with your personal documents, like bills or id, access it, and change it !
+This decentralised storage allows you be the only one to interact with your personal documents, like bills or id, access it, and change it !
 Smart Contracts allow a great security, but you have to be responsible with your private key and password...
 Also, even if Ethereum Blockchain is a little bit polluting, it is still better than cutting tons of trees for these paper documents !
 And Ethereum2.0 is coming and will be way more clean !